National Small Industries Day

 All types of small-scale industries found in India whether in the manufacturing sector or service sector are divided into five types:

-1. Manufacturing Industries: Those units which are producing complete articles for direct consumption and also for processing industries are called as manufacturing industries.
+1. Manufacturing Industries: Those units which are producing complete articles for direct consumption and also for processing industries are called manufacturing industries.
 For example, Power looms engineering industries, coin industries, khadi industries, food processing industries, etc.

 2. Ancillary Industries: The industries which are producing parts and components and rendering services to large industries are called ancillary industries.